jmoya34/ROS2-Basic-Necessities/README.md

 ### Nodes have 3 ways of communication:
 * **Publisher** nodes sending infromation that allow for **Subscriber** nodes to recive information.
 * **Services** sends a request to a **Service server** that when completes a request will send back a response
+* **Topics** are the individual communication pipelines.
+They are a parameter used in publisher and subcriber methods.
+Publisher create the topics, and subscribers call to the topic.
 * **Actions** will send a goal which the **Actions server** will process the goal and send progress updates to the client that sent the goal.
 This process is known as **Feedback**.

 ### Node Parameters: